leigh-perry/leigh-perry.github.io/about.markdown

 You might also be interested in my [photography website](http://www.leighperry.com/).
-Photography and playing the acoustic guitar give me alternative creative outlets to the also-creative outlet of software engineering.
+Photography and playing the acoustic guitar give me alternative creative outlets to the possibly-surprisingly-creative outlet that is software engineering.